Planning for Excursions and Incursions with Neurodivergent Students

 About Lydia Meem

 Lydia Meem is a neurodivergent clinical psychologist and founder of Autism Understanding, specialising in neurodiversity-affirming assessment, education, and professional training.
 A Fellow of the APS College of Clinical Psychologists, Lydia has worked with neurodivergent individuals since 1998 and is an internationally recognised speaker on autism and neurodiversity.
-She provides training and clinical supervision for psychologists and educators and is the author of Beyond IQ Scores, a handbook on neurodiversity-affirming cognitive and developmental assessment.
+She provides training and clinical supervision for psychologists and educators, including the Supporting Autistic Students online course and customised training for schools.

 Access & Pricing